History of Pascagoula

 Shipping & Maritime

 Interestingly, because of her maritime success, Pascagoula is still a gathering place of nations as they come here to trade, build or buy ships.
-She is Mississippi’s premier and busiest port.
 Pascagoula is the home of the state’s largest employer, Huntington Ingalls Shipbuilding.
-Other major industries include a Chevron refinery, Signal International, First Chemical Corporation, VT Halter, Mississippi Phosphates, and BP/Amoco.
+Other major industries include Chevron's largest U.S. refinery, Signal International, Halter Marine, and Rolls Royce.

 Learn more about the history of the City of Pascagoula by viewing our Historical Timeline (PDF).